p2panda/reflection/README.md

 5. Run the project with `Shift+Ctrl+Space` or click the ► icon (top-middle of the Builder appication).

-### Multiple instances
+### Multiple Instances

-Run builder in a separate dbus session if you need multiple instances to test the application: `dbus-run-session org.gnome.Builder`.
+If you need multiple instances of the app on the same computer for testing, you can run GNOME Builder in a separate dbus session:

+`dbus-run-session flatpak run org.gnome.Builder`

 ### Diagnostics